etabits/node-produce/README.md

 # produce - WIP
+> A multi-rule multi-purpose source/target agnostic configurable transformer

+*This module and documentation is still considered work-in-progress.
+Only no config example is added below for a preview*

 ## No Configuration
 Install required plugins and it will automatically use them to produce output/serve content